Terradue/doc-ellip/source/solutions/workflows/archetypes/index.rst

 Application Archetypes
 ======================

 An application archetype is a model of a workflow application.
 An instance of an application based on an archetype is ready to be executed, and to be adapted accordingly to the specific User needs.
-Such instance offers a powerful mean to automatically handle the application's packaging (see :doc:`Application Packaging <../packaging>`), sharing, and Cloud deployments.
+Such instance offers a powerful mean to automatically handle the application's packaging (see :ref:`packaging`), sharing, and Cloud deployments.

 Using archetypes
 ++++++++++++++++

 In order to generate an application based on an archetype, follow the procedure described below.

-* Log on your Developer Cloud Sandbox (see :doc:`Getting Started <../start>`) instance, and type:
+* Log on your Developer Cloud Sandbox (see :ref:`start`) instance, and type:

 .. code-block:: console